Tanjim-Noor/Quran-mcp/README.md

 ```

 Restart Claude Desktop and authenticate with GitHub.
 You can now ask Claude:
+- "What English translations are available?"
-- "Get verse 2:255 from the Quran"
+- "Get verse 2:255 from the Quran with English translation"
-- "Show me the first verse of Al-Fatiha with translation"
+- "Show me the first verse of Al-Fatiha with Urdu translation"
 - "What does verse 112:1 say?"

 ## 🧪 Local Development